 Strategic planning is essential.

-Provides the foundation for everything else the organization does.
-It is not a complete business plan or a marketing plan but should be the basis upon which those documents are built.
+A good strategic plan provides the foundation for everything else your company does.
+It is not a complete business plan or a marketing plan but is the basis upon which those documents are built.

 A good strategic plan: